 - 2 teaspoons active dry OR instant yeast

-- In a mixer with the dough hooks on, mix salt, sugar, yeast and 2.5 cups flour.
+- In a stand mixer with dough hooks, mix salt, sugar, yeast, and 2 ½ cups flour.

 - Add in milk/butter to flour mix and beat on medium speed for 2 minutes.

-- Add in 1.5 cups flour, knead until well combined.
-You want the dough to pull away from the sides of the bowl, NOT stick to it, and be "soft as a babys bottom".
-If its not there yet, add in flour a couple tablespoons at a time.
+- Add in 1 ½ cups flour, and knead until well combined.
+You want the dough to pull away from the sides of the bowl, NOT stick to it, and be "soft as a baby's bottom."
+If it's not there yet, add in flour a couple tablespoons at a time.

 - Cover mixer bowl and let rise until doubled, about an hour.

 - Get your loaf pans ready - I prefer to line with parchment vs greasing and flouring.
 It's less work for me.
 I prefer a smaller sized loaf pan for tall loaves, but two 8"x4" pans work well.

 - When doubled, dump dough onto a lightly floured counter, divide in two, and shape your loaves.